Dallas Stars: 1994–1998: Arrival of Tom Hicks and building for a championship

 In the 1996 off-season, the Stars continued to revamp their roster, adding defensemen Darryl Sydor from the Los Angeles Kings followed by Sergei Zubov from the Pittsburgh Penguins for Kevin Hatcher.
 Zubov would serve as the Stars' top defenseman and powerplay quarterback until leaving the league in 2009.
 On the ice, Ken Hitchcock's first season proved to be a good one.
 The Stars bested their 1994 totals, posting 48 wins and reaching the 100-point mark for the first time in franchise history.
 The Stars won the Central Division, their first division title since 1983–84 (when they were still the Minnesota North Stars) and were seeded second in the playoffs.
-Despite the regular-season success, the youthful Stars were upset in the first round by the Edmonton Oilers in seven games.
-Defenseman Grant Ledyard tripped in overtime of Game 7, allowing Todd Marchant to score the game- and series-winning goal on a breakaway against goaltender Andy Moog.
+Despite the regular season success, the youthful Stars were upset in the first round by the Edmonton Oilers in seven games.
+Defenseman Grant Ledyard tripped in overtime of game 7, allowing Todd Marchant to score the game- and series-winning goal on a breakaway against goaltender Andy Moog.

 During the 1997 off-season, the Stars signed star goaltender Ed Belfour as a free agent after a well-publicized falling-out with the San Jose Sharks, which had traded a number of players to the Chicago Blackhawks to obtain him in January in the previous season.
 Andy Moog was allowed to leave via free agency, but later returned to the Stars as an assistant coach.
 The 1997–98 season was another banner year for the Stars.
 The Stars again set franchise records in wins (49) and points (109).
 Dallas acquired Mike Keane at the deadline from the New York Rangers.
-The Stars won the franchise's first Presidents' Trophy as the league's best regular-season team, as well as the Central Division title for the second season in a row.
+The Stars won the franchise's first Presidents' Trophy as the league's best regular season team, as well as the Central Division title for the second season in a row.
 Belfour set franchise season records for goals against average (1.88), wins (37) and just missed out on the Jennings Trophy by one goal to Martin Brodeur of the New Jersey Devils.
 The Stars were the first overall seed for the 1998 Stanley Cup playoffs and defeated the eighth-seeded San Jose Sharks in six games in the first round.
 Notorious enforcer Bryan Marchment injured Joe Nieuwendyk's right knee, forcing him to miss the rest of the playoffs with torn ligaments.
 In the second round, they again met the Edmonton Oilers, this time defeating them in five games.
-However, without Nieuwendyk, the Stars lacked the firepower to overcome the defending Stanley Cup champion Detroit Red Wings in the Western Conference Finals and lost in six games.
+However, without Nieuwendyk, the Stars lacked the firepower to overcome the defending Stanley Cup champion Detroit Red Wings in the conference finals and lost in six games.
 The Red Wings went on to win their second consecutive Stanley Cup.